 Onboarding and Setup

-WalkMe usually takes many months to launch because of the complexity and expansive feature set entailed in the product.
-All of the help items and processes have to be created from scratch usually requiring a professional who is very well versed with the WalkMe platform.
+WalkMe usually takes 3-6 months to launch because of the complexity and expansive feature set entailed in the product.
+All of the items and processes have to be created from scratch usually requiring a professional who is very well versed with the WalkMe platform.

-VisualSP is hosted completely inside Microsoft Azure in the United States.
+VisualSP is hosted completely on Microsoft Azure in the United States.